celo-org/Proof-of-Ship/6/personalized-feedback/personalized-feedback.md

 **Feedback:**
 - Unify the design, align the landing page more to the design of the rest of the dapp.
 - Landing page is AI created, doesn't match.
+- It just seems like wrapper to swap and stake.
+Add FX functionalities.

 ---